codeship/shipyard/styleguide/components/checkboxes.md

 ---

 ## Inline Checkbox Lists
-<p class="text-light margin-bottom-md">Useful when you want to group a series of checkboxes together on a single line.</p>
+Useful when you want to group a series of checkboxes together on a single line.
+{: .section-description }

 <ul class="input-list margin-bottom-lg">
   {% for label in page.labels %}